profetia/me/src/bin/cv.typ

 #chiline()

 *ShanghaiTech University* #h(1fr) 2021/09 -- present \
-Bachelor of Engineering in Computer Science and Technology #h(1fr) // Shanghai, China
+Bachelor of Engineering in Computer Science and Technology #h(1fr) Shanghai, China
 \
-- GPA 3.72/4.0, Rank 32/234
+- Overall GPA 3.72/4.0, Rank 25/178
 // TODO: Computer Architecture maybe removed
 - Relevant Courses: Algorithm and Data Structure (A), /*Computer Architecture (A+), */ Computer Networks (A+), Operating System (A+),\
    #h(83pt) Software Engineering (A), Deep Learning (A+), Computer Aided Verification (A+)
 - Standardized Test:
   - TOFEL: 112 (Reading 30 + Listening 30 + Speaking 24 + Writing 28)

+== Publications
+#chiline()

+// - *Understanding Hybrid Scheduling in Asymmetric Processors* #h(1fr) \
+//   _Chenfei Gao, *Linshu Yang*, Zhice Yang_ #h(1fr) \
+//   *Under Review in IEEE International Symposium on High-Performance Computer Architecture 2025*
+- *pyUPPAAL: A Python Package for Risk Analysis of CPS* #link("https://dl.acm.org/doi/abs/10.1145/3576841.3589611")[doi.org/10.1145/3576841.3589611] #h(1fr) \
+  _Guangyao Chen, *Linshu Yang*, Haochen Yang, Peilin He, Zhihao Jiang_ #h(1fr) \
+  *Accepted by ACM/IEEE International Conference on Cyber-Physical Systems 2023 Poster Session*

 == Research Experience
 #chiline()

+// *Max Planck Institute for Informatics, Network and Cloud System Group* #h(1fr) 2024/08 -- 20254/12 \
+// Research Intern, Advised by *Prof. Yiting Xia* #h(1fr) Saarbrücken, Germany

-*Wireless and Mobile System Lab* #h(1fr) 2023/12 -- present \
+*ShanghaiTech University, Wireless and Mobile System Lab* #h(1fr) 2023/12 -- 2024/07 \
-Research Intern, Advised by *Prof. Zhice Yang* #h(1fr) // Shanghai, China
+Research Intern, Advised by *Prof. Zhice Yang* #h(1fr) Shanghai, China
 \
+- *Understanding Precision Time Protocol in Embedded Systems*
   - Migrated the Precision Time Protocol (PTP) to Bluetooth Low Energy (BLE) on embedded systems by emulating hardware PTP clock with specific counters.
+  - Implemented a synchronized sound recording system across 20 devices to demonstrate the capabilities of our method.
+// TODO: Replace with an official title if needed
+- *Targeted Exploitation of Vulnerabilities in a Popular Commodity LIDAR Model*
+  - Evaluated the effectiveness of existing attack methods on newer models of LIDAR.
+  - Built an embedded device to replicate the malfunction of a widely-used commodity LiDAR model.
-- Explored possible attack methods to exploit the vulnerability of a popular commodity LIDAR.
+  - Explored possible attack methods to exploit the vulnerability caused by the malfunction.
+// - *Understanding Hybrid Scheduling in Asymmetric Processors*
+//   - Proposed an eBPF-intensive scenario, common in malware analysis, to demonstrate ITD updates in kernel space.
+//   - Benchmarked the performance of the proposed ITD-guided scheduler on virtualization and kernel-heavy workloads.

-*Human-Cyber-Physical System Lab* #h(1fr) 2022/07 -- 2023/06 \
+*ShanghaiTech University, Human-Cyber-Physical System Lab* #h(1fr) 2022/07 -- 2023/06 \
-Research Intern, Advised by *Prof. Zhihao Jiang* #h(1fr) // Shanghai, China
+Research Intern, Advised by *Prof. Zhihao Jiang* #h(1fr) Shanghai, China
 \
+- *Model-Checking-Based Diagnosis Assistance for Cardiac Ablation*
-- Maintained a Python toolbox for verification of time automata and partially observable systems.
+  - Built a Python toolkit to work with UPPAAL with implementation of common use cases and algorithms in CPS.
   - Implemented and optimized a novel model-checking based cardiac diagnoser to achieve real-time analysis and diagnosis on cardiac electrical signals.
 // - Deployed a Kubernetes cluster to manage applications of HCPS Lab, providing TLS certificate automation, persistent volumes and load balancers.

 == Work Experience
 #chiline()

-*Keen Security Lab, Tencent* #h(1fr) 2024/04 -- present \
+*Tencent, Keen Security Lab* #h(1fr) 2024/04 -- 2024/07 \
 System R&D Intern, Tactic Intelligence Team #h(1fr) // Shanghai, China
 - Renovated the abandoned Linux sandbox to support the newer kernel versions.
 - Extended the dynamic malware analysis capability of the sandbox with kernel modules and eBPF.
-// - Rewrote the log parser with PEG parser generator to replace the existing hand-written parser.
+- Streamlined the gRPC endpoint for the malware database and rewrote the log parser with PEG.

-*Deemos Technologies Inc.* #h(1fr) 2023/01 -- 2023/07 \
+*Deemos Technologies* #h(1fr) 2023/01 -- 2023/07 \
 Software Engineer Intern #h(1fr) // Shanghai, China
 \
 - Developed a full stack application to commercialize ChatAvatar, a text to 3D generation model.
 - Designed and implemented a Blender tool to reshape and adjust cloth mesh according to human models.

-== Projects
-#chiline()

-*Rathernet* #link("https://github.com/mousany/rathernet")[github.com/mousany/rathernet]  #h(1fr) 2023/09 -- 2023/10 \
-An acoustic userspace network stack written in Rust #h(1fr) // #lorem(2)
-\
-- Implemented all five layers in the OSI model from bottom to up with acoustic wave as the carrier.
-- Utilized existing Rust asynchronous infrastructures and avoided manual control of scheduling and synchronization.
-- Created a customized network address translation, achieving bidirectional interaction with the Internet.
-- Integrated into the operating system effortlessly, supporting common transportation and application protocols.

-*Pintos* #link("https://github.com/mousany/pintos")[github.com/mousany/pintos] #h(1fr) 2023/08 -- 2023/09 \
-An education oriented operating system from Stanford  #h(1fr) // #lorem(2)
-\
-- Completed core components of an operating system: kernel threads, user programs, virtual memory and file system.

-*BusTub* #h(1fr) 2023/11 -- 2023/12 \
-A relational database management system from CMU implemented in C++  #h(1fr) // #lorem(2)
-\
-- Implemented core functionalities of a DBMS including storage management, indexing, query execution and concurrency control.

-*LBM* #link("https://github.com/winlere/lbm")[github.com/winlere/lbm] #h(1fr) 2023/04 -- 2023/05 \
-An optimized numerical simulation of Computational Fluid Dynamics   #h(1fr) // #lorem(2)
-\
-- Optimized the simulation with techniques including OpenMP parallelization, SIMD vectorization, memory alignment, cache blocking and software pipelining.
-- Achieved 20x speed up compared to the baseline on Intel Xeon E5-2698 v4 processor (20 cores).

-== Publication
-#chiline()

-- Guangyao Chen, *Linshu Yang*, Haochen Yang, Peilin He, Zhihao Jiang. *"pyUPPAAL: A Python Package for Risk Analysis of CPS"*, _in ICCPS '23: Proceedings of the ACM/IEEE 14th International Conference on Cyber-Physical Systems (with CPS-IoT Week 2023)_

 == Activities
 #chiline()